Dissertations can sometimes provide very useful bibliographies and in depth treatment of narrow topics.

 Many databases Mount Holyoke subscribes to offer advanced search options to limit a search to only theses or dissertations.
 See the Research Guides home page for subject-specific guides that will list the best databases for your topic.

-Some databases, such as ProQuest Psychology Journals, include a "Dissertations" tab on the search results page that allows you to view all of the results of your search that are dissertations.
+Some databases, such as ProQuest Psychology Database, include a "Dissertations" tab on the search results page that allows you to view all of the results of your search that are dissertations.
 For other databases, look for an advanced search option to limit publication type or document type to "dissertation".